VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -remoteWrite.tlsServerName string
     	Optional TLS server name to use for connections to -remoteWrite.url.
 By default the server name from -remoteWrite.url is used
   -remoteWrite.url string
-    	Optional URL to Victoria Metrics or VMInsert where to persist alerts state and recording rules results in form of timeseries.
+    	Optional URL to VictoriaMetrics or vminsert where to persist alerts state and recording rules results in form of timeseries.
 E.g. http://127.0.0.1:8428
   -rule array
     	Path to the file with alert rules.
     	Supports patterns.
 Flag can be specified multiple times.